Myasishchev M-4: Operational history

 The M-4 was first displayed to the public in Red Square, on May Day, 1954.
 The aircraft was a surprise to the United States, which had not known that the Soviets had built a jet bomber.
 However, it soon became clear that the bomber had an insufficient range to attack the United States and still return to the Soviet Union.
 Only a few of the original production M-4s were actually put into service.
 To remedy this problem, the Myasishchev design bureau introduced the 3M, known to the West as the 'Bison-B', which was considerably more powerful than the previous version.
 This new model first flew in 1955.
-Among other things, two of the five original gun barbettes were removed to lighten the aircraft.
+Among other things, two of the five original gun barbettes were removed to lighten the aircraft and reduce drag.

 In July 1955 American observers saw 28 Bisons in two groups during a Soviet air show.
 The United States government believed that the bomber was in mass production, and the Central Intelligence Agency estimated that 800 would be available by 1960.
 The display was a hoax; the first group of ten repeated the flyby with eight more.
 The classified estimates led, however, to American politicians warning of a "bomber gap".

 The new airplane was not for the Soviet Air Force (VVS), but rather for the Naval Aviation (AV-MF).
 Though it could still not bomb Washington, D.C., the 3M had a sufficient range to fulfill the need for a long-range maritime patrol aircraft.
 In 1959, the 3M broke numerous world records for payload to height, including 10000 kg to 15317 m and 55220 kg to 2000 m.